Skip to main content

 What are the case submission requirements?

-To enter the Case Competition, you are required to submit: (1) the 2023 Case Submission form, (2) the Basic Data webform, and (3) an original photo related to your case submission.
+To enter the Case Competition, you are required to submit: (1) the 2025 Case Submission form, (2) the Basic Data webform, and (3) an original photo related to your case submission.
 For additional information, please refer to the Submit Your Case page.
-(Note: The Submit Your Case section- with the Submission google form - will become available on May 15th when the competition opens.)
+(Note: The Submit Your Case page - with both the Case Submission form and the Basic Data webform - will become available when the competition opens.)

 Cases must: